 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-These Peanut Butter Banana Muffins are unbelievably light and fluffy without using flour!
+Peanut Butter Banana Muffins are surprisingly light and fluffy without using flour!
 They make an easy protein-rich breakfast or snack on the go.

 Ingredients You’ll Need